-princ (a) To be certified, a provider shall provide services/supports that foster and adhere to these ciples: (1) Children's Services.
+(a) The Department shall monitor certified providers through a variety of methods including, but not limited to, quality reviews, other on-site visits, review of critical incident reports and mortality reviews, investigation of complaints from recipients and the public, input from Department staff and staff or employees of other departments of AHS the Agency of Human Services. (b) A certified provider shall be subject to unannounced monitoring visits by the Department at any time, regardless of certification status.
+10.4 Principles of service (a) To be certified, a provider shall provide services/supports that foster and adhere to these principles: (1) Children's Services.
 Children, regardless of the severity of their disability, need families and enduring relationships with adults in a nurturing home environment.
 The quality of life of children with developmental disabilities, their families and communities is enhanced by caring for children within their own homes.
-Children with disabilities benefit by growing up in their own families; families benefit by staying together; and communities benefit from the diversity that is provided when people with varying abilities are included. - (2) Adult Services.
-Adults, regardless of the severity of their disability, can make decisions for themselves, can live in typical homes and can contribute as citizens to the communities where they live. - (3) Full Information.
-In order to make good decisions, people with developmental disabilities and their families need complete information about the availability, choices and costs of services, how the decision making process works, and how to participate in that process. ------------------------------------ (5) Family Support.
-Effective family support services shall be designed and provided with respect and responsiveness to the unique needs, strengths and cultural values of each family and the family's expertise regarding its own needs.
+Children with disabilities benefit by growing up in their own families; families benefit by staying together; and communities benefit from the diversity that is provided when people with varying abilities are included.
+(2) Adult Services.
+Adults, regardless of the severity of their disability, can make decisions for themselves, can live in typical homes and can contribute as citizens to the communities where they live.
+(3) Full Information.
+In order to make good decisions, people with developmental disabilities and their families need complete information about the availability, choices and costs of services, how the decision-making process works, and how to participate in that process.
+(4) Individualized Support.
+People with developmental disabilities have differing abilities, need and goals.
+To be effective and efficient, services shall be individualized to the capacities, needs are values of each individual.
+(5) Family Support.
+Effective family support services shall be designed and provided with respect and responsiveness to the unique needs, strengths and cultural values of each family and th family's expertise regarding its own needs.
 (6) Meaningful Choices.
 People with developmental disabilities and their families cannot make good decisions without meaningful choices about how they live and the kinds of services they receive.
 Effective services shall be flexible so they can be individualized to support and accommodate personalized choices, values and needs and assure that each recipient is directly involved in decisions that affect that person's life.
 (7) Community Participation.
-When people with disabilities are segregated from community life all Vermonters are diminished.
-Community participation is increased when people with disabilities meet their everyday needs through resources available to all members of the community.
+When people with disabilities are segregated from community lift all Vermonters are diminished.
+Community participation is increased when people with disabilitie meet their everyday needs through resources available to all members of the community.
 (8) Employment.
-The goal of job support is to obtain and maintain paid employment in regular
+The goal of job support is to obtain and maintain paid employment in regular employment settings.